Connecting the Hadron Mass Scale to the Fundamental Mass Scale of Quantum Chromodynamics: The Effective Charge

 The coefficients $a_i$ are known up to order $a_3$~\cite{Baikov:2010je}.

-The complete dependence of $\alpha_{g_1}$ in $Q$ must be analytic.
-The existence at moderate values of $Q$ of a dual description of QCD in terms of either quarks and gluons or hadrons (the ``parton-hadron duality"~\cite{Bloom:1970xb}) allows us to match the AdS/QCD and pQCD forms, Eqs.~\ref{alphaAdS} and~\ref{eq: alpha_g1 from Bj SR} respectively.
-This is done by imposing continuity of both $\alpha_{g_1}(Q)$ and its derivative, as shown in Fig.~\ref{Fig:matching}.
+The dependence of $\alpha_{g_1}$ on $Q^2$ must be analytic.
+The existence at moderate values of $Q^2$ of a dual description of QCD in terms of either quarks and gluons or hadrons (``parton-hadron duality"~\cite{Bloom:1970xb}) implies that the AdS/QCD and pQCD forms, Eqs.~\ref{alphaAdS} and~\ref{eq: alpha_g1 from Bj SR} can be matched.
+This can be done by imposing continuity of both $\alpha_{g_1}(Q^2)$ and its derivative, as shown in Fig.~\ref{Fig:matching}.
 The resulting two equalities then provide a unique value of $\Lambda_s$ from the scheme-independent scale $\kappa$, and fix the scale $Q_0$ characterizing the transition between the large and short-distance regimes of QCD.